birdofpreyru/csurf/README.md

-In reality, the most dangerous moment about it was that deprecation of the original library, and re-telling of that article around Internet, encouraged developers to switch from this, long-standing CSURF library to one of many new CSRF-protection libraries written from scratch by different people.
-This both opens opportunities for dependency poisioning (_i.e._ somebody creates a new CSRF-protection library with some malicious code embedded in), or for honest mistakes (be sure, this long standing library had more eyes revising its implementation than any of its new alternatives out there).
+In reality, the most dangerous moment about it was that deprecation of the original library, and re-telling of that article around Internet, encouraged developers to switch from this, long-standing CSURF library to one of many new CSRF-protection libraries written from scratch by different people (who don't notice anything wrong about that article, thus guess their level of competence in the subject).
+This both opens opportunities for dependency poisoning (_i.e._ somebody creates a new CSRF-protection library with some malicious code embedded in), or for honest mistakes (be sure, this long standing library had more eyes revising its implementation than any of its new alternatives out there).
 That's why this fork of the original CSURF came into existence &mdash; instead of trying my luck with a new alternative, I just forked this time-proven library, reviewed its code, just in case, updated dependencies, and converted the source codebase to TypeScript (just for the ease of future maintenance).
 The project is open-source, thus everybody is welcome to additionally review it and suggest any improvements or fixes.

 ## Installation
 [Installation]: #installation